FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 This chapter continues with explanations, but this time more precise definitions are needed for readers to follow the explanations.
-The definitions here are wordy, implementers should read the specification chapter and appendices for more concise definitions.
+The definitions here are wordy, implementers should read MLRsearch specification chapter and appendices for more concise definitions.

-The two related areas of focus in this chapter are load classification and the conditional throughput, starting with the latter.
+The two related areas of focus in this chapter are load classification and the Conditional Throughput, starting with the latter.

-The section Performance Spectrum contains definitions needed to gain insight into what conditional throughput means.
+The section Performance Spectrum contains definitions needed to gain insight into what Conditional Throughput means.
 The rest of the subsections discuss load classification, they do not refer to Performance Spectrum, only to a few duration sums.